cloudogu/gitops-build-lib/README.md

 ]
 ```

-The defaults above can be overwritten by providing an entry for 'stages' within your config.
 If it is set to deploy directly it will commit and push to your desired `gitops-folder` and therefore triggers a deployment.
 If it is set to false
 it will create a PR on your `gitops-folder`. **Remember** there are important conventions regarding namespaces and the folder structure (see [namespaces](#namespaces)).